 French Canadian conductor Yannick Nézet-Séguin was born in Montreal on 6 March 1975.
-He studied at the Conservatoire de musique du Quebec and at Westminster Choir College in Princeton, New Jersey, USA, and also took part in masterclasses with various conductors.
+He studied at the Conservatoire de musique du Quebec, at Westminster Choir College in Princeton, New Jersey, USA and also took part in masterclasses with various conductors.
 He later met and studied with Carlo Maria Giulini.

 His first appointments were with the Chœur polyphonique de Montréal, the Choeur de Laval and his own professional group, La Chapelle de Montréal.
-From 2000, has been music director of the Orchestre Métropolitain, and was appointed principal guest conductor of Victoria Symphony Orchestra in 2003, and became principal conductor of the Rotterdam Philharmonic Orchestra and principal guest conductor of the London Philharmonic Orchestra in 2008.
-He is also scheduled to be the next music director of the Philedelphia Orchestra.
+From 2000, he has been music director of the Orchestre Métropolitain, and was appointed principal guest conductor of Victoria Symphony Orchestra in 2003.
+He became principal conductor of the Rotterdam Philharmonic Orchestra and principal guest conductor of the London Philharmonic Orchestra in 2008.
+He has been music director of the Philedelphia Orchestra since 2016.